oneir0mancer/tmpro-custom-tags/README.md

 This repository is a proof-of-concept, so don't expect it to be stable.

 ## Install
-I recommend to fork or clone this repository, for when something would inevitably need to be fixed.
+I recommend to fork or clone this repository, for when something inevitably needs to be fixed.

 But if you want to install it as package:
 1. Select in UPM "Add package from git URL..."